 At first Mom would take us to the library on weekends and in the holidays, but when I was eleven I started catching the train to secondary school and on my way home I would duck into the library on my own.
 A teen section had appeared by then (it was probably always there, but I didn’t notice it until it became interesting) and a new librarian too, who was a lot more relaxed about a young person’s movements around the shelves.
 And one evening after school a few years later, when it was very quiet, I remember (heart beating, palms sweating) walking past the staff desk and into the adult section.
 I live in fear of breaking rules (I blame libraries), but I wasn’t stopped or shouted at or paid any attention to at all.
 It was wonderful.
 I kind of scurried half way down the fiction bookshelves and hid in M to P. And when the sky didn’t fall in I started pulling out anything that looked like it might have magic in it.
 There’s a lovely subconscious thing that part of the brain does when you’re browsing bookshelves: while present you is looking for something interesting, past you and future you are casting about for old friends and sometimes you’ll find just as you start to move away that you’ll reach for something and it’ll be exactly what you were looking for.
 That evening, when I was beginning to think adults didn’t read anything good at all, my eye snagged on the word ‘dragon’.
 I pulled out two small paperbacks together, Dragonsong and Dragonsinger with beautiful wraparound artwork featuring the most delicate, elegant dragons I’d ever seen*.

 I don’t remember anything about taking my haul to the desk, although I’m sure I was nervous about doing that too.
 I only remember that I started reading Dragonsong as I walked home, and that I was immediately in love.
 Smacked in the face with love for this world of dragons and fire-lizards, the dreadful Thread and the sanctuary of the Harper Hall.
 Absolutely head over heels for Menolly and Piemur and Masterharper Robinton.
-There are those who might think I’m being dramatic and hyperbolic and there are those few who will know exactly what I mean when I say it was like coming home.
+There are those who might think I’m being dramatic and hyperbolic and there are those few who will know exactly what I mean when I say it was like coming home, (I didn’t have many friends as a kid).
 Better, it was like finding home just when I thought I’d never find it.
 Anne McCaffrey became a sacred name and I hunted out anything and everything she’d written.
 The library satisfied many of my demands, and her books became a perennial gifting period request.
 I read her over and over again.
 Because of her the adult section wasn’t forbidding or boring, instead it was where I went on to discover Terry Pratchett and Piers Anthony, Mary Stewart and David Eddings, Frank Herbert and Michael Swanwick.
 And on and on and on right up to now without pause or deviation.